Best Places to Spend Christmas This Year

 Where to Stay in Quebec City, Canada

-- Auberge Saint-Antoine in the Old Port mixes boutique charm with comfy digs in a historic shell - modern perks like that make it a snug spot for unwinding.
-Checked in once after a market day, and the blend of old and new hit just right for recharging.
+- Auberge Saint-Antoine in the Old Port mixes boutique charm with comfy digs in a historic shell - Boutique, warm, beautifully done.

 Dining Recommendations in Quebec City, Canada